Coquimbo: Administration

 As a commune, Coquimbo is a fourth-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2012-2016 alcalde was Cristian Galleguillos Vega.

 Within the electoral divisions of Chile, Coquimbo is represented in the Chamber of Deputies by Pedro Velásquez (Ind.) and Matías Walker (PDC) as part of the 8th electoral district, (together with Ovalle and Río Hurtado).
 The commune is represented in the Senate by Gonzalo Uriarte (UDI) and Jorge Pizarro Soto (PDC), as part of the 4th senatorial constituency (Coquimbo Region).

 Economy

 The city is an industrial and shipping center.
 It is growing quickly, registering a 32.8% growth rate from 1992 to 2002.
 Tourism has started to develop.
 It is an access point for beach towns to the south, such as Guanaqueros and Tongoy.
 The port is still important for shipping, especially fruit and copper from mines in the region.
 Wine is also produced in the area.

 Sports

-The city has a football team called Coquimbo Unido which plays in the Chilean Primera División B. Their home games are played at the Francisco Sánchez Rumoroso Municipal Stadium, which has a capacity of 17,750 seats.
+The city has a football team called Coquimbo Unido which became the first Chilean Primera División champions from the Coquimbo Region in 2025 and also won the 2026 Supercopa de Chile.
+Previously, they won the second division five times in 1962, 1977, 2014 Clausura, 2018 and 2021.
+Their home games are played at the Francisco Sánchez Rumoroso Municipal Stadium, which has a capacity of 17,750 seats.
 They are nicknamed "Los Piratas", because of the tradition of pirates that arrived to the coasts of Coquimbo.
-Their biggest rival is Club de Deportes La Serena.
+Their biggest rival is Deportes La Serena.

+Another football club, Unión Bellavista, took part in the Copa Chile in 2022 and 2023.

+Players from clubs from Coquimbo were with the Chile national football team in the two first South American Championships: Ángel Báez and Hernando Salazar from Thunder and Adán Aguirre from Lusitania (1916) as well as Luis García from Thunder (1917).

+In tennis, it was played the Challenger Coquimbo in 2022 and 2023 on clay courts.

+Surfing is practiced in Totoralillo, a Tahiti style beach in the south of the city.